Your money-making expert. Financial journalist, TV and radio personality.

 Anything that is likely to become rare in the future will make you more cash – it’s a no-brainer.
 But a word of warning: with mass production of action figures nowadays, a ‘limited run’, ‘special edition’ or ‘extra features’ means pretty much nothing.
 Manufacturers are seeking to maximise profits NOW, which means selling as many copies as they can.

 Be that as it may, it’s a good bet to get your hands on first editions, limited runs or ‘specials’, just on the off-chance.

 It’s so difficult to tell what will become popular in 20 or 30 years’ time.
 A good safe bet is a popular film franchise.
 A recent example is Lord of the Rings or Harry Potter merchandise, which is readily available now, but will be sought after in the future.
-See Forbidden Planet or, for official merchandise, the LotR shop and the Harry Potter Shop.
+See Forbidden Planet for official merchandise, the LotR shop, and the Harry Potter Shop.